About Sky Mountain Charter School

 How flexible are you in terms of classical, chronological history, nontraditional curriculum, etc...
 Do I have to keep a daily log for PE and workbook samples for other subjects?

 - A daily log and workbook samples are not required, but samples are required to be provided to your ES at each learning record meeting.
+There are many ways of providing samples, the details can be discussed with your ES.

-- Students are required to work toward state mandated standards
+- Students are required to work toward state mandated standards.

 - The ES must be able to verify that the student learned enough to constitute the amount of attendance claimed (regardless of the educational style).
-This can be verified through pictures, video, discussion, and written work.
+This can be verified through pictures, videos, discussion, and written work.

 Do you plan field trips, and will they be in my area?